omegaml/minibatch/README.rst

 * :code:`CountWindow` - emit fixed-sized windows.
 Waits until at least *n* messages are available before emitting a new window
 * :code:`FixedTimeWindow`- emit all messages retrieved within specific, time-fixed windows of a given interval of *n* seconds.
-This guarnatees that messages were received in the specific window.
+This guarantee that messages were received in the specific window.
 * :code:`RelaxedTimeWindow` - every interval of *n* seconds emit all messages retrieved since the last window was created.
 This does not guarantee that messages were received in a given